felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Can you  spot it?
 The little detail that allowed me to read the book?
 Look at the spine.

 Do you notice how curved it is?
 Isn't that simply wonderful?
-Like skid marks on race track...
+It reminds me of  skid marks on a  race track.

 I guess I must explain.
-I have developed a very recent fondness for curved spines (at least, on books).
+See, I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
-As if you dropped your things and threw them around so often that they became folded all around.
-Like a spoiled kid who didn't want to read: "Screw that, I want to run around", the kid would say, as he drops folded books everywhere he went (I don't know what I was thinking back then).
+As if it was folded due to negligence, from   being dropped and thrown around regularly.

 Today, I realize there are good folds, and there are bad folds.
 A bad fold is the kind of fold I described above: